-The Sheikh himself records that he lived in Tunis, and it is most probable the book was written in that city.
-According to tradition, a particular motive induced him to undertake a work entirely at variance with his simple tastes and retired habits.
-His knowledge of law and literature, as well as of medicine, having been reported to the Bey of Tunis, this ruler wished to invest him with the office of Cadi, although he was unwilling to occupy himself with public functions.
+The Cheikh himself records that he lived in Tunis, and it is probable the book was written there.
+According to tradition, a particular motive induced him to undertake a work at variance with his simple tastes and retired habits.

+His knowledge of law and literature, as well as of medicine, having been reported to the Bey of Tunis, this ruler wished to invest him with the office of cadi, although he was unwilling to occupy himself with public functions.